azet/community_bash_style_guide/README.md

 ```

 #### you don't need cat
-on some systems `cat` is not available or disabled, but with bash you can read files anyhow.
+sometimes `cat` is not available, but with bash you can read files anyhow.

 ```bash
 BATTERY_STATUS=$(< /sys/class/power_supply/BAT0/status)